Beef Stroganoff 3 Ways!!

 Place the beef, paprika, cayenne pepper and flour in a bowl and mix well until coated.

-Turn the heat down to medium and add the onion and garlic and sauté until the onion is translucent.
+Turn the heat down on the fry pan to medium and add the onion and garlic and sauté until the onion is translucent.

 Add the white wine and continue to cook until nearly evaporated.
 Add the beef stock, mustards, worcestershire sauce, tomato paste and mushrooms.
 Bring the sauce to a boil and then turn down and simmer for 5 minutes.
-Stir through the sour cream.
+Add in the beef and cook for a 3-5 minutes (depending on the thickness of the beef).

 A delicious thermomix version of beef stroganoff.